 2040 film fundraiser

-Funds raised will be matched dollar for dollar by The Intrepid Group and go towards an innvovative marine aqua/perma-culture project in Tasmania.
+Funds raised were matched dollar for dollar by The Intrepid Group and go towards an innvovative marine aqua/perma-culture project in Tasmania.
+You can still donate…

 Spark the Change

 Figures show that more than 80% of people are disengaged with the work that they do.
 How can we address that issue and help people to be more engaged, and find purpose in work and also in their communities?
 The speakers at Spark the Change can show you how to connect purpose to work, as well as profit.

 Spark the Change is a conference about meaning and purpose in workplaces and in society, and the changing nature of what we do at work.
 It is part of a series of events that have been held in London, Amsterdam, Pune, Paris, Casablanca, Toronto and Montreal.

 Participants of #SparkMEL, have learnt from colleagues from REA Group, TomCar, Seek, The Fitzroy Academy, Westpac, MYOB, Envato, Vinomofo, The University of Melbourne's Centre for Positive Psychology, Buro Architecture, cogent, The Holos Group and more.
 They have been inspired with ways to stimulate positive change in organisations.